desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/CONTRIBUTING.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b fix/description`
 3. Make your changes
-4. Test that the labs still work
+4. Test that the demos still work
 5. Submit a pull request

 ### Code Style